cany7/LumiCite/README.md

 Check the following:

-- Ensure the local parsing runtime is installed and callable.
+- Is the local parsing runtime correctly installed and callable in the current environment?
-- Verify the input path.
+- Is the input path correct?
-- Whether the visual model API configuration is available
+- Is the visual model API configuration available?
-- Whether the input directory or URL file content matches the expected format
+- Does the content in the input directory or URL file match the expected format?

 ### `rag query --llm api` failed